 After considering all the alternatives, Solar and Wind are the most attractive source for new power generation.
 They generally produce the most cost effective power available today, if only they can be made dependable.

-Enter storage to solve the dependability problem.
-But is Solar and Wind still economically attractive once you add the cost of storage?
+Enter storage and overcapacity to solve the dependability problem.
+But is Solar and Wind still economically attractive once you add the cost of storage and overcapacity?
 That becomes the big question.

 The first step has been solar and wind that reduce use of fossil fuels.
 Once you move into storage, the cost of the renewable sourced energy is increased, making it less competitive with using fossil fuels.
 However, there is another payback, with enough storage, you can close down fossil fuel power plants, saving more than can be gained by allowing the fossil fuel power plants to run at a lower output when solar and wind are available and thus reducing the amount consumed and some of the cost of fossil fuel.
 Without storage, the old plant is still needed for when there is less wind and solar, but with enough storage, you can progressively reduce the number of traditional power plants.